jncraton/assembler/readme.md

 Assembler Overview
 ------------------

 An [assembler](https://en.wikipedia.org/wiki/Assembly_language#Assembler) translates assembly language code to machine code.
-Your task is to update your CPU emulator to include an assembler by completing the `assembler` function.
-In particular, you should be able to convert the included `test-program.asm` to machine code and execute it correctly.
+Your task is to update your CPU emulator to include an complete assembler by completing the `assembler.c` file.
+There are a few `TODO` comments that must be taken care of.
+You should be able to convert the included `test-program.asm` to machine code and execute it correctly.

 Fibonacci
 ---------